zackives/mprov/README.md

 Create a new sample user called `YOUR_USERNAME` with password `YOUR_PASSWORD`.

-## Getting Started - Simple Client
+## Getting Started - mProv Client

+More detailed information is available in the [mProv API overview](mProv.md).
 Here's a brief example using `MProvConnection`.

 ```
 from pennprov.connection.mprov_connection import MProvConnection